viventodev/cucumber-test/README.md

 When I click on the element "(//input[@name='country'])[1]" Then I expect that element "#send-package-normal-price-europe" contains the text "324"

+...

-Scenario: Parcel outside Europe with weight 1kg
+Scenario: Parcel inside Europe with weight 1kg small screen Given I open the url "https://www.posten.no/sende/pakke/utland/sende-pakke-til-utlandet" And I have a screen that is 412 by 732 pixels
-Given I open the url "https://www.posten.no/sende/pakke/utland/sende-pakke-til-utlandet" When I click on the element "(//input[@name='country'])[2]" Then I expect that element "#send-package-normal-price-others" contains the text "355"
+When I click on the element "(//input[@name='country'])[1]" Then I expect that element "#send-package-normal-price-europe" contains the text "324"
 ```